-Collins et al also introduce probablities for when the outcomes for observables of the two sub-systems are either the same or differ by a fixed amount.
-The general notation would be $P(B_{b}=A_{a}+p(\func{mod}d))$ for the case where the outcome for $B_{b}$ difers from that for $A_{a}$ by $p( \func{mod}d)$.
-Thus in terms of both the standard notation and in terms of the $C(j,k,l,m)$ we have for example
+Collins et al also introduce probabilities for when the outcomes for observables of the two sub-systems are either the same or differ by a fixed amount.
+The general notation is $P(B_{b}=A_{a}+p(\func{mod}d))$ for the case where the outcome for $B_{b}$ differs from that for $A_{a}$ by $p(\func{mod} d)$.
+Thus in terms of both the standard notation and in terms of the $ C(j,k,l,m)$ we have for example

 and